 Martin B. Gold is a partner with Capitol Counsel, LLC.
 In service to our clients, he brings over 40 years of legislative and private practice experience.
 He is a recognized authority and author on matters of congressional rules and parliamentary strategies, and U.S. policy in Asia.
 He frequently advises senators and their staff and serves on the adjunct faculty at George Washington University.
 Before domestic business, professional, and academic audiences, he speaks about Congress as well as political and public policy developments.
-Gold has been a guest lecturer at Tsinghua University, the Beijing Foreign Studies University, Moscow State University, the Moscow State Institute of International Relations, the State Parliament of Ukraine, and the Federation Council of the Federal Assembly of the Russian Federation.
+Gold has been a guest lecturer at Tsinghua University, the Beijing Foreign Studies University, the Beijing International Studies University, Moscow State University, the Moscow State Institute of International Relations, the State Parliament of Ukraine, and the Federation Council of the Federal Assembly of the Russian Federation.

 - Washington College of Law at American University – J.D.

 - Defense Language Institute Foreign Language Center (Spanish)

 - Covington & Burling LLP, Washington, D.C. – Chair, Government Affairs Practice

 - Office of Senate Majority Leader Bill Frist (R-TN), Washington, D.C. – Floor Adviser and Counsel

 - The Legislative Strategies Group, Washington, D.C. – Co-founder

 - Johnson, Smith, Dover, Kitzmiller & Stewart, Inc., Washington, D.C. – Counsel

 - Gold and Liebengood, Washington, D.C. – President and Co-founder